eunho26/eunho26.github.io/_projects/phd.md

 <!-- 주석 내용 4 -->

 ## Operating Principle: Ball-Induced Axial Engagement in Plate Harmonics
-Figure visualizes the mechanism via cross-sectional photographs, where green arrows track a single flexspline tooth through the motion cycle.
-As the wave generator rotates, balls riding the CAM grooves induce axial plate deformation that creates localized, stable tooth engagement with the circular spline.
-Across each sequence, the tracked flexspline tooth advances by one pitch, producing the net speed reduction.
-This plate-type strain-wave architecture unlocks lower reduction ratios that are difficult to realize with conventional cup/hat harmonic designs.
+The figure shows the operating cycle using cross-sectional photographs, where green arrows track a single flexspline tooth.
+As the wave generator rotates, balls in the CAM grooves induce axial plate deformation and create localized tooth engagement with the circular spline.
+Over each sequence, the tracked tooth advances by one pitch, generating the reduction motion.
+This plate-type strain-wave mechanism supports lower reduction ratios than conventional cup/hat designs.

 ---